 Here there be dragons

 Our launch business commonly frames itself in a graph showing the price of each rocket divided by its payload capability.
 (Google images of “rocket cost-per-kg” or “per-pound.”)
 This graph is the rocket science version of the “price per ounce” on the label at the supermarket, helping us decide if we should buy the large jar or the small one.
-As a rule, there would seem to be some “averageness” to points in this graph; for any size rocket, there is a typical cost per kg.
-Also, as a rule, you would expect to get a better deal buying the jumbo size.
+As a rule, there would seem to be some “averageness” to points in this graph; for a particular size rocket, there is a typical cost per kg.
+Also, as a rule, you should get a better deal buying the jumbo size.
 Though perhaps good rules of thumb once upon a time, these no longer seem to hold.

 This graph plots dollars of "price" (a "cost" to the buyer/customer) versus the maximum payload capability of the rocket.
 Some caveats - (1) The rocket may not carry that maximum payload on any particular launch.
 (2) Prices may be even higher when costs are added for additional launch support (data, access, etc.) after an award but are not advertised at the time.
 This especially applies to non-US launchers.
 (3) All payloads have been normalized to the orbit indicated even when the rocket may go higher, so carrying less payload.
 This is for more of an "apples-to-apples" comparison.
 Inversely, if orbits are uneven then $/kg might not fairly compare.
 Credit: Edgar Zapata, zapatatalksnasa.com